kristinemlarson/gnssrefl/tests/use_cases/use_sc02.md

 Hand edit the json file to remove the unreliable azimuths and the Beidou signals because they are not in the RINEX 2.11 file [Example json file](sc02.json).

-Once you have the json file set up, you can analyze the data:
+Once you have the json file set up, you can go ahead and analyze the data:

 <code>gnssir sc02 2021 15 -doy_end 40</code>

-This produces reflector heights for every rising and setting satellite track that meets the quality control metrics that you set.
-We have some preliminary code that will help you evaluate these retrievals.
+This produces reflector heights for every rising and setting satellite track that meets the quality control metrics that you have set.
+We have some preliminary code that will help you evaluate these RH retrievals.
 It is a work in progress, so it does not do everything yet.
-I am going to start by concatenating the results and applying a 3 sigma outlier criterion using 0.12 meters as the standard deviation.
+We start by concatenating the results and applying a 3 sigma outlier criterion using 0.12 meters as the standard deviation.

 <code>subdaily sc02 2021 -outlier 0.36</code>

 <img src="raw_sc02.png"	width=600>

+The output is stored in a plain text or csv file.
-This code will create and apply the RH dot correction.
-The outliers are identified and removed from the output file.
+This code will also apply the RH dot correction.
+Outliers are identified and removed and these new solutions are also written to a file in either plain text or csv format.
 Below are shown the initial solutions with a spline fit and outliers identified.

 <img src="sc02-outliers.png" width=600>